 Consider the commute when taking a new role

 Often the commute is overlooked.
 Cash, working hours, perks are the no-brainers – but the commute can really eat into your time away from what you want to be doing, without you knowing it.
 As revealed in the study from Zety, the difference between the top and bottom US states is four hours every week.
 Consider how valuable having this time back would be, and perhaps a job closer to home might win the day.
+Take this into account when you apply for jobs, which can be made easy through online resume builder.

 Establish a clear set of boundaries